-We will explore factors that need to be considered in promoting practical philosophy, discuss some recent research by PricewaterhouseCoopers (PwC) with Scottish children and offer advice about how to begin to create a thinking classroom or learning space.
+We will explore factors that need to be considered in promoting practical philosophy, discuss some recent research into Philosophy with Children with Scottish children and offer advice about how to begin to create a thinking classroom or learning space.
 This session is relevant for those working with individuals from the ages of 3 to 93.